dansholds/grapple-comps-min/content/posts/15257-compnet-phoenix-spring-championship-2024-gi-no-gi.md

  - single elimination with third place match

-- brackets with 3 athletes: IBJJF elimination
+- brackets with 3 athletes- IBJJF elimination

 SEMINARS, COURSES, AND RESOURCES

-To help with your preparation for competition, CompNet offers:
+To help with your preparation for competition, CompNet offers-

-CompNet: Design your 6-week training plan: available for all participants at institute.graciebarra.com to help athletes prepare for the competition.
+CompNet- Design your 6-week training plan- available for all participants at institute.graciebarra.com to help athletes prepare for the competition.

 More Information

-For more information about the event, click on the links below:
+For more information about the event, click on the links below-